forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ## Recent Updates
 * 23.7.: Extended list of speculative adverse effects:
 	- Intramuscular administrated Adenovirus vaccine may increase the cancer risk (depends on the adenovirus strain, mainly whether they enter replication capable cells).
-	- 'mRNA vaccines' if they have a tropism for the ovaries, they may transfect some follicles.
-  		> Effect could be similar to some years of smoking.